 #1 Low-effort action anime

-The anime is about the technologically-advanced Gazaria Empire invading the earth-like planet of Emerald Earth with its army of cyborg stormtroopers and psychic superhumans.
+The anime is about the technologically-advanced Gazaria Empire invading a planet called Emerald Earth with its army of cyborg stormtroopers and psychic superhumans.
 Keith Winter is a veteran of the previous war between mankind and its alien nemesis, but the loss of his platoon has left him traumatized.
 His superiors won’t let Keith rest, however.
 As the invasion of Emerald Earth commences, he is given command of a special ops unit consisting of the finest specialists mankind has to offer.

 Ambitious stuff for a first production, but it becomes clear very early on that the anime doesn’t have the capacity to live up to it.
 Episode 1 is already very unimpressive, with unexciting combat scenes and directing that feels very awkward.
 It constantly feels like the battles weren’t thought out at all, leading to stilted fights with unclear purposes and tone.
 Even in the opening flashback battle, it’s difficult to keep track of what’s supposed to be happening: There’s 5 guys in a foxhole, suddenly there is an enemy charge, then an unrelated counter-charge, suddenly there’s a whole army there and Keith is somewhere else entirely.
 It’s very messy.